 I cannot say I believe this is the case here because, instead of treating it as a tragedy, the police are arrogantly defending their right-ness with zero regard to the personal and social fall-out.
 Even if Officer Wilson had every reason to fear for his life and shot Michael Brown in absolute self-defense (though that does not at all look to be the case here), he could still be really, really sorry about it, he could be human about it and appeal to the community by sharing their grief, by acknowledging how unfortunate and heartbreaking the event had been – even if he had no other recourse but to use lethal measures.

 But that is the thing: neither Officer Wilson, nor any of his colleagues seem remotely broken up over taking the life of the boy.
 They don’t seem to perceive him as a human child whose life ended too early.
 They appear to think of him as street vermin that had to be put down.
-This could have been an opportunity for all of us to come together, as a nation, addressing the social problems of unruly street teens and the complexities of handling them.
+This could have been an opportunity for all of us to open a dialog about how to better handle “suspicious” individuals, especially teens, and, more importantly, take an honest hard look at what constitutes “suspiciousness” in the first place.
+The fact that race is a factor (a very complex one) must be acknowledged in no uncertain terms, before actual progress can be made.
 Instead, the Ferguson Police Department is sticking to their guns, so to speak.
 They show no remorse or intention to build bridges with the people of Ferguson, only hyper-defensive hostility, backed up by demonstrated willingness to use more violence and do more damage to the already suffering community.

 Officer Wilson may sincerely believe he acted out of duty by killing Michael Brown because he genuinely felt THAT MUCH threatened by him.
 And if you don’t think that race was a defining element in this, well, you are, unfortunately, a part of the problem, no matter how “good” a person you may be otherwise.
 The jarringly sad truth is: the American police are TERRIFIED of black men in a way they are not threatened by any other social demographic.

 Unarmed white people do not get weapons discharged into them nowhere nearly as frequently (and without consequences) because “white people” as a category are not deemed an unequivocally intimidating, unpredictable bunch.
-Likewise, white people congregating in large groups, no matter how drunken and obnoxious (and violent), are not perceived as inevitable trouble the way a gathering of black people, especially black male youths, is interpreted.
+Likewise, white people congregating in large groups, no matter how drunken, obnoxious and violent, are not perceived as inevitable trouble the way a gathering of black people, especially black male youths, is interpreted.

-But the endless loop of fear and damning stereotyping must end – and it absolutely must start with the police.
-They must, to begin with, acknowledge their ugly part in all of this and accept their responsibility in initiating the healing process.
 Unfortunately, this would require a massive paradigm shift in how law enforcement is done in this country.
 We would have to overhaul the entire police training system for an entirely new set of priorities, attitudes and boundaries.
-It is time to put the Wild West behind us already and cultivate a whole new generation of public servants sincerely invested into the well-being of their people, and rid the system of state-sanctioned goons with guns harassing the poorest and most vulnerable members of society.
+It is time to put the Wild West behind us already and cultivate a whole new generation of public servants sincerely invested into the well-being of their people, and rid the system of state-sanctioned goons with guns harassing the poorest and most powerless members of society.

 For more MISCONCEPTIONS ABOUT FERGUSON posts, see: